Barclays adds nine more banks to work on share sale

 The rights issue, announced last week and due to be launched in September, is the biggest by a British bank since 2009 and is intended to help plug a larger-than-expected capital shortfall identified by Britain's financial regulator at the bank.

-Last week Barclays said Bank of America Merrill Lynch, Citi, Credit Suisse and Deutsche Bank were acting as joint bookrunners and initial underwriters on the sale.
-Barclays itself is acting as global coordinator and joint bookrunner. ($1 = 0.6548 British pounds)
+Last week Barclays said Bank of America Merrill Lynch , Citi, Credit Suisse and Deutsche Bank were acting as joint bookrunners and initial underwriters on the sale.
+Barclays itself is acting as global coordinator and joint bookrunner.